NataliaProkop/user-profile/README.md

 ### 4. State Management via React Context

-Form data and user profile state are stored using React Context, which is suitable for smaller apps.
+User profile data are stored using React Context, which is suitable for smaller apps.

 **Alternatives**: